 Your participation in research studies is solicited although strictly voluntary.
 We assure you that your name will not be associated in any way with the research findings.
 Although we will request some demographic information about you, your responses will be kept completely confidential.

-If you would like additional information concerning participation in research, please feel free to contact Dr. Amy Eshleman, the Participant Pool Administrator (firstname.lastname@example.org, 718-420-4278).
+If you would like additional information concerning participation in research, please feel welcome to contact the faculty administrator of the Participant Pool (firstname.lastname@example.org).